State Estimation Using Sparse DEIM and Recurrent Neural Networks: Numerical Results

 For DEIM reconstructions, we use $m=20$ modes and $r=10$ sensors.
 The sensor locations, marked with arrows in figure~\ref{fig:lorenz96}(a), are determined by the CPQR algorithm, as discussed in Section~\ref{sec:CPQR}.
 Figure~\ref{fig:lorenz96}(c) shows the resulting Q-DEIM reconstruction $\tilde{\vc u}(\vc 0)$ which fails to reproduce the main features of the solution, i.e., the modulated traveling waves.
 In contrast, the S-DEIM reconstruction $\tilde {\vc u}(\vc z)$ accurately predicts the traveling wave patterns (panel d), albeit slightly overestimating the amplitude of the oscillations.
 In the S-DEIM estimation, the nonzero kernel vector $\vc z$ is the output of a pretrained RC network as outlined in Section~\ref{sec:RC_training}.
 This benchmark example highlights two facts: (i) The non-zero kernel vector in S-DEIM plays a crucial role in obtaining more accurate reconstructions and (ii) The pre-trained RNN reliably estimates the optimal kernel vector $\hat{\vc z}(t)$ from the observational time series $\mathcal Y(t)$.

 Figure~\ref{fig:lorenz96_err}(a) shows the relative error over the time interval $t\in[0, 200]$.
 The Q-DEIM error oscillates around 77\%, indicating a poor estimation.
 In contrast, the S-DEIM error is around 29\% which is close to that of the best possible fit at around 21\%.
+It is remarkable that although both methods use the same observational data, S-DEIM reduces the reconstruction error by 48\% compared to Q-DEIM.

 We recall that the RC network takes some time to synchronize to the observational input data.
 This transient phase is evident in figure~\ref{fig:lorenz96_err}(b) which shows a close-up view of the relative error.
 After about two time units, equivalent to $8\Delta t$, the synchronization is complete and the S-DEIM relative error has settled around $29\%$.